nikolienka24/IV114_ST/README.md

 ```bash
 conda env create -f somde_x86.yml
 ```

+## Manual Identification of TRUE vs FALSE SVGs
+Notebook: Identification_of_SVGs.ipynb
+Purpose:
+This notebook helps users manually inspect SVG candidates using volcano plots, spatial expression maps, and key statistical metrics (FSV, q-value, LLR, fraction_expressing, etc.).

+Why we included this step:
+During our analysis we found that relying only on q-value and FSV often led to false-positive SVGs – genes that were statistically significant but showed no meaningful spatial pattern.
+Therefore, a manual inspection step is needed to:
+- visually identify true vs false SVGs
+- compare statistical metrics across genes
+- determine which variables are most reliable for filtering false positives This enables users to build more robust and biologically meaningful SVG selection criteria.

 ## Final analysis
 **Scripts for requirements comparison** - contains documentation in the beginning og python file